Aleph-Alpha/pharia-kernel-sdk-py/docs/source/04-how_to.md

 ### Stream Events

-For message stream skills, the Kernel reports tool call events via the SSE stream to the caller.
+For message stream skills, the Engine reports tool call events via the SSE stream to the caller.
 The caller will receive an event when a tool call starts and when a tool call finishes.